vikrant82/chat-analyzer/docs/installation.md

 #### Prerequisites
 -   Python 3.9+
--   API credentials (see "Configuration Details" section below).
+-   API credentials (see "Configuration Details" section below)
+-   **Note**: The application now requires the `Pillow` library for PDF image embedding (included in requirements.txt).

 #### Steps
 1.  **Create a Virtual Environment**: It is highly recommended to use a virtual environment to isolate project dependencies.